UltraMessaging/um_tgen/README.md

 ````
 Send messages of 10,000 bytes at a rate of 30,000 messages/sec for 200 milliseconds.

+Note that sendt will make its best effort to send at the requested rate.
+If you specify a rate that UM cannot support (like 999 mpersec),
+it will simply send without any delay between sends.

 ## Sendc

 Send a set of messages at a requested rate for a specified